War of 1812: Creek War

+Gulf of Mexico coast

 British aid to the Red Sticks arrived after the end of the Napoleonic Wars in April 1814 and after Admiral Alexander Cochrane assumed command from Admiral Warren in March.
-Captain Hugh Pigot arrived with two ships to arm the Red Sticks.
+Captain Hugh Pigot arrived in May 1814 with two ships to arm the Red Sticks.
 He thought that some 6,600 warriors could be armed and recruited.
 It was overly optimistic at best.
 The Red Sticks were in the process of being destroyed as a military force.
+Cochrane underestimated Jackson's competence, and was likely unaware of his progress over the Creek, even after his victory.
 In April 1814, the British established an outpost on the Apalachicola River (Prospect Bluff Historic Sites).
 Cochrane sent a company of Royal Marines commanded by Edward Nicolls, the vessels HMS Hermes and HMS Carron and further supplies to meet the Indians in the region.
 In addition to training them, Nicolls was tasked to raise a force from escaped slaves as part of the Corps of Colonial Marines.

-In July 1814, General Jackson complained to the governor of Pensacola, Mateo González Manrique that combatants from the Creek War were being harboured in Spanish territory and made reference to the British presence on Spanish soil.
+On 12 July 1814, General Jackson complained to the governor of West Florida, Mateo González Manrique, situated at Pensacola that combatants from the Creek War were being harboured in Spanish territory and made reference to reports of the British presence on Spanish soil.
 Although he gave an angry reply to Jackson, Manrique was alarmed at the weak position he found himself in and appealed to the British for help.
-Woodbine arrived on 28 July and Nicolls on 24 August.
+The British were observed docking on August 25 and unloading the following day.

-The first engagement of the British and their Creek allies against the Americans on the Gulf Coast was the 14 September 1814 attack on Fort Bowyer.
+The first engagement of the British and their Creek allies against the Americans on the Gulf of Mexico coast was the 14 September 1814 attack on Fort Bowyer.
 Captain William Percy tried to take the United States fort, hoping to then move on Mobile and block United States trade and encroachment on the Mississippi.
 After the Americans repulsed Percy's forces, the British established a military presence of up to 200 Marines at Pensacola.
 In November, Jackson's force of 4,000 men took the town.
 This underlined the superiority of numbers of Jackson's force in the region.
 The United States force moved to New Orleans in late 1814.
 Jackson's army of 1,000 regulars and 3,000 to 4,000 militia, pirates and other fighters as well as civilians and slaves built fortifications south of the city.